AdityaKumar-Tiwari/CodeClause_FaceLogin/README.md

 # CodeClause_FaceLogin
-This application is used to Enhance log-in security by implementing a real-time face login solution .
+This application is used to Enhance log-in security by implementing a real-time face login solution.